CowFreedom/ConstrainedOptimization/README.md

 # Example

 ## logistic_1
-A sample is included in the Examples folder.
-Open the main.cpp, replace the shown but with the current one, compile and run.
+Samples are included in the documentation and the Examples folder.